 - Introduction

 - Corporate Compliance Framework

 - Preparation of Compliance Chart

 - Content of Compliance Chart

 - Role of Company Secretary in Creation of Compliance Chart

 - Compliance Risk

 - Review and Updation

 - Training and Implementation

 - Compliance Audit

 - Secretarial Audit and Compliance

 Management System

-- Role of Company Secretary in Compliance Management
+- Role of Company Secretaries in Compliance Management

 - LESSON ROUND-UP

 - SELF TEST QUESTIONS

-Timely compliance reduces risks as well as potential cost of non-compliance and also builds better corporate image.
-A compliance framework is a system designed to assist an organisation to meet its obligations and to reduce the risk of non-compliance.
-A systematic compliance framework establishes better compliance platform by timely compliances with the provisions of various statutes including, laws, rules & regulations, procedures therein.
+Timely examination of compliance reduces risks as well as potential cost of non-compliance and also builds better corporate image.
+A compliance framework is a system designed to assist an organisation to meet its obligations and to reduce the risk of the organization of non-compliance.
+A systematic compliance framework establishes better compliance platform by timely compliances with the provisions of various statutes, laws, rules & regulations, procedures.

-After reading this lesson, the students would be able to understand the importance of the compliance framework in an organization and role of the management and the compliance officer/company secretary.
+After reading this lesson, the students would be able to understand the importance of the compliance framework in an organization and Role of the Management and the compliance officer/company secretary of the company.

-Compliance with laws and regulations must be an integral part of any corporate strategy.
-The board of directors and management must recognize the scope and implications of applicable laws and regulations.
+Compliance with law and regulations must be managed as an integral part of any corporate strategy.
+The board of directors and management must recognize the scope and implications of laws and regulations that apply to the company.
 They must establish a compliance management system as a supporting system of risk management system as it reduces compliance risk to a great extent.
-To ensure an effective approach to compliance, the participation of senior management in the development and maintenance of a compliance program is very important.
-They should review the effectiveness of compliance management system at periodic intervals, so as to ensure that it remains updated and relevant in terms of modifications/ changes in regulatory regime including acts, rules, regulations etc. and business environment.
+To ensure an effective approach to compliance, the participation of senior management in the development and maintenance of a compliance program is necessary.
+They should review the effectiveness of its compliance management system at periodic intervals, so as to ensure that it remains updated and relevant in terms of modifications/ changes in regulatory regime including acts, rules, regulations etc. and business environment.

-A compliance management system manages the entire compliance process.
-It includes the compliance program, compliance reporting, compliance audit etc. The compliance program consists of the policies and procedures which guide in adherence of the applicable laws and regulations.
-Whereas the compliance audit is an independent testing of level of compliance.
+A compliance management system manages the entire compliance process of the company.
+It includes the compliance program, compliance audit, compliance reporting etc. The compliance program consists of the policies and procedures which guide in adherence of the applicable laws and regulations on the company.
+Whereas the compliance audit is an independent testing of level of compliance with applicable laws and regulations on an Organisation.

 Corporate compliance management involves a full process of research and analysis as well as investigation and evaluation.
-Such an exercise is undertaken in order to determine the potential issues and get a realistic view about how the entity is performing and how it is likely to perform in future.
-Company Secretary with core competence in compliance and corporate governance plays a crucial role in the corporate compliance management.
+Such an exercise is undertaken in order to determine the potential issues and get a realistic view about how the entity is performing and how it is likely to perform in the future.
+Company Secretaries with core competence in compliance and corporate governance play a crucial role in the corporate compliance management.